FrancescoVisentin/ZeroWaste/ReadMe.md

 To execute the code run the executable specifying as first parameter the path to the input dataset
     ./main <base-path-to-input-trays>

-To run on the sample testset provided with the homework hence do:
+To run on the sample testset provided with the homework hence do (assuming to be inside the build directory):
     ./main ../inputs/Food_leftover_dataset/